ASC Paving Provides Parking Lot Sidewalk & Walkway With ADA Compliance

 A few other things to consider when talking about access routes:

-- A minimum of one access route is required for all public buildings.
+- An ADA compliant walkway requires a minimum of one access route is required for all public buildings.

 - Access routes must be at least 36 inches wide.